 A major drawback of the bivariate Poisson model is its property to model data with positive correlation only.
 Moreover, since its marginal distributions are Poisson they cannot model over-dispersion/under-dispersion.
 As a remedy to the above problems, we may consider mixtures of bivariate Poisson models like those of Munkin and Trivedi (1999) and Chib and Winkelmann (2001).
 However, such models involve difficult computations regarding estimation and can not handle under-dispersion.
 In this section, we propose diagonal inflated models that are computationally tractable and allow for over-dispersion, (under-dispersion) and negative correlation.
+The results reported are new apart from a quick comment in Karlis and Ntzoufras (2003) and some special cases treated in Li et al. (1999), Dixon and Coles (1997) and Wang et al. .
+(2003).

 In the univariate setting, inflated models can be constructed by inflating the probabilities of certain values of variable under consideration, X. Among them, zero-inflated models are very popular (see, for example, Lambert, 1992, Bohning et al., 1999).
 In the multivariate setting, there are few papers discussing inflated model in bivariate discrete distributions.
-Such models have been proposed by Dixon and Coles (1997) for modelling soccer games, Li et al. (1999) and Wang et al. (2003) who considered inflation only for the (0,0) cell, Wahlin (2001) who discussed zero-inflated bivariate Poison models and Gan (2000).
+Such models have been proposed by Dixon and Coles (1997) for modelling soccer games, Li et al. (1999) and Wang et al. (2003) who considered inflation only for the (0,0) cell, Wahlin (2001) who discussed zero-inflated bivariate Poisson models and Gan (2000).

 We propose a more general model formulation which inflates the probabilities in the diagonal of the probability table.
 This model is an extension of the simple zero-inflated model which allows only for an excess in (0,0) cell.
 We consider, for generality, that the starting model is the bivariate Poisson model.
-Under this approach a diagonal inflated model is specified by where $f_D(x \mid \boldsymbol{\theta})$ is the probability function of a discrete distribution $D(x; \boldsymbol{\theta})$ defined on the set $\{0, 1, 2, \ldots\}$ with parameter vector $\boldsymbol{\theta}$ .
+Under this approach a diagonal inflated model is specified by where $f_D(x \mid \boldsymbol{\theta})$ is the probability function of a discrete distribution $D(x; \boldsymbol{\theta})$ defined on the set $\{0, 1, 2, \ldots\}$ with parameter vector $\boldsymbol{\theta}$.
 Note that for p = 0 we have the simple bivariate Poisson model defined in the previous section.
 Diagonal inflated models (3) can be fitted using the EM algorithm provided at the Appendix.